All Episodes

 Absolutely right.

-You know, the when you look at the Constitution, the federal government has five basic mandates.
+You know, when you look at the Constitution, the federal government has five basic mandates.

-It's to establish justice, the uh ensure the domestic tranquility, promote the general welfare, not provide welfare, but provide for the common defense and secure the blessings of liberty.
+It's to establish justice, ensure the domestic tranquility, promote the general welfare, not provide welfare, but provide for the common defense and secure the blessings of liberty.

 So what the people should be doing in Washington, D.C. is setting the conditions for our life, liberty, and pursuit of happiness, just protecting those things.

-But right now, you see a federal government that has gotten outside of its mandates, and really we're moving toward a a nanny state which could become the social state where they seek to come to the city.
+But right now, you see a federal government that has gotten outside of its mandates, and really we're moving toward a nanny state which could become a socialist state where they seek to come.

 You got that right.